-8. Updating the Outline of Production
+350 8.
+Updating the Outline of Production

-Before production procedures are changed, they should be approved by the regulatory authority.
-This is generally done by submitting an amended Outline of Production or equivalent documentation.
+Before production procedures are changed, the corresponding Outline of Production or other documentation of the manufacturing process should be changed.
 Establishments should have internal review procedures to evaluate all changes in production before they are initiated.
+Changes should also be reviewed and approved by competent authorities prior to their implementation.

 In cases where a significant production step is altered, revisions may require additional data to support the purity, safety, potency, efficacy or stability of the product.
-In countries with regulatory systems that include confirmatory testing the final product at national laboratories, revisions may entail testing of the revised product before changes are approved by competent authorities.
+In countries with regulatory systems that include confirmatory testing the final product at national laboratories, revisions should entail testing of the revised product by competent authorities.